userexec/Pi-Kitchen-Dashboard/README.md

 #Pi Kitchen Dashboard
 #####Because thrift store monitors still need things to do.

-This project turns your monitor and Raspberry Pi into a simple time and weather dashboard for your kitchen.
+This project turns your monitor and Raspberry Pi into a simple, skinnable time and weather dashboard for your kitchen.
 Want it in your living room? *Too bad.*

 ![alt text](https://lh5.googleusercontent.com/OvyLwyLtXF69AJ-8U68OPnLXhZNwOPG7JYv5i-fa_44=w1167-h875-no "Pi Kitchen Dashboard")